 Frequently Asked Questions

-When does the new core curriculum become effective?
+When did the new core curriculum become effective?

 Do all students have to abide by the new core curriculum or just new students?